Edging (song)

 "Edging" (stylized in all caps) is a song recorded by American rock band Blink-182.
-Released on October 14, 2022, through Columbia Records, it is the band's first release following the return of founding guitarist and vocalist Tom DeLonge after a seven-year hiatus.
-It was written by DeLonge, bassist Mark Hoppus and drummer Travis Barker, the latter of whom also produced the song.
-"Edging" was released as the lead single to the band's ninth album, One More Time....
+The song was released on October 14, 2022, through Columbia Records, initially as a standalone single; it was later included on their ninth album One More Time...
+(2023).
+It was written by bassist Mark Hoppus, guitarist Tom DeLonge, and drummer Travis Barker, alongside songwriters Dan Book and Nick Long.
+It marked the group's first release following the return of DeLonge after a seven-year hiatus.
+Musically, "Edging" is a mid-tempo pop-punk track produced by Travis Barker with a focus on modernizing the band's sound.

+"Edging" achieved broad international chart success for Blink-182, topping multiple rock charts in North America and the UK, and charting within the top 50 in several countries worldwide.
+Critics generally responded positively to "Edging", praising Blink-182 for recapturing their signature pop-punk energy and catchy, tongue-in-cheek style, though some felt its familiar structure and polish made it feel more nostalgic than innovative.
+The song's music video shows Blink-182 performing in a surreal and rundown carnival surrounded by people in bunny costumes.
+It was nominated for Best Alternative Video at the 2023 MTV Video Music Awards.

 Background

 On producing the song, Barker offered: "I wanted to imagine as a listener what I wanted to experience and at the same time as a band member what we wanted to make and say and most importantly how it would sound production wise in 2022."
 Though the song's title refers to the sexual practice, the song's lyrics do not directly reference it.

 The band first announced the song with a promotional video announcing their reunion with DeLonge on October 11, with further clips shared on TikTok.